Date Of Visit:____________________

 - Provide choices, but also set limits.
 Be consistent and use time-out or other similar methods for disciplining unacceptable behaviors.

-- Limit television and video watching to less than one hour per day.
+- Limit television and other media to no more than 2 hour per day.
 Watch programs with your child.

 Schedule an appointment for your child's next visit, usually at 3 years of age.